 “When Pharaoh finally let the people go, God did not lead them along the main road that runs through Philistine territory, even though that was the shortest route to the Promised Land.
 God said, “If the people are faced with a battle, they might change their minds and return to Egypt.”
 Exodus 13:17

 Did we not say to you in Egypt, Let us be as we are, working for the Egyptians?
-For it is better to be the servants of the Egyptians than to come to our death in the waste land.
+For it is better to be the servants of the Egyptians than to come to our death in the wasteland.
 Exodus 14:12

-How often do we choose the world, because it’s easier (so we think); yet, God wants so much more for us.
+How often do we choose the world because it’s easier (so we think), yet, God wants so much more for us.
 We are often blind to it, or we rationalize our behaviors.
 God redeems.

 God often takes us the long way.
 Nothing quick, rushed, or sloppy about Jesus.
-He will create situations in our lives, take us places, and do just about anything to help us become who we were meant to be in Him.
+He will create situations in our lives, take us places, and do anything to help us become who we were meant to be in Him.
 For sure, the people made choices that went against God’s will, which caused the journey to be more exhausting, confusing, and painful.

 ….
 She continues to state on the “Marriage is Beautiful” Facebook page,

 “I have been blessed more than I deserve!
-GOD IS GOOD and marriage is beautiful!
+GOD IS GOOD, and marriage is beautiful!
 Chelsea Longbottom